skysqlinc/skysql-docs/docs/Connecting to Sky DBs ae0bd7d47675416e9cd0bf2ba21d066c/Connect using ODBC 890af3c0e7b9458d89f83509870a9ee0.md

 ## Overview

 Application developers can use MariaDB Connector/ODBC to establish a data source for client connections with MariaDB database products.

 The method for configuring the data source varies between operating systems.

-## Configuring a Data Source on
+## Configuring a Data Source on Linux
-Linux

-1. Configure unixODBC to recognize the driver by creating a file called `MariaDB_odbc_driver_template.ini` with the relevant driver definition.
+1. Configure `unixODBC` to recognize the driver by creating a file called `MariaDB_odbc_driver_template.ini`with the relevant driver definition.

     For example, on CentOS / RHEL / Rocky Linux:

+    ```
-    `[MariaDB ODBC 3.1 Driver]
+    [MariaDB ODBC 3.1 Driver]
     Description = MariaDB Connector/ODBC v.3.1
-    Driver      = /usr/lib64/libmaodbc.so`
+    Driver      = /usr/lib64/libmaodbc.so
+    ```

     On Debian / Ubuntu:

+    ```
-    `[MariaDB ODBC 3.1 Driver]
+    [MariaDB ODBC 3.1 Driver]
     Description = MariaDB Connector/ODBC v.3.1
-    Driver      = /usr/lib/libmaodbc.so`
+    Driver      = /usr/lib/libmaodbc.so
+    ```

 2. Install the driver using the `odbcinst` command.

     For example:

+    ```bash
-    `$ sudo odbcinst -i -d -f MariaDB_odbc_driver_template.ini
+    $ sudo odbcinst -i -d -f MariaDB_odbc_driver_template.ini
     odbcinst: Driver installed.
 Usage count increased to 1.
-    Target directory is /etc`
+    Target directory is /etc
+    ```

-3. Determine the [connection
-parameters](about:blank#Connection_Parameters) for your database.
+3. Determine the connection parameters for your database.
-4. Configure unixODBC to connect to the data source by creating a file called `MariaDB_odbc_data_source_template.ini` with the relevant data source parameters.
+4. Configure `unixODBC` to connect to the data source by creating a file called `MariaDB_odbc_data_source_template.ini`with the relevant data source parameters.

     For example:

+    ```
-    `# Data Source for unixODBC
+    # Data Source for unixODBC
     [My-Test-Server]
-    Description = Describe your database setup here Driver      = MariaDB ODBC 3.1 Driver
+    Description = Describe your database setup here
+    Driver      = MariaDB ODBC 3.1 Driver